-Jeppe Lauge assembles images of landscapes into digital collages of geometric forms and patterns.
+‘We are a part of nature, but do we feel nature is a part of us?
+How do impressions of nature influence our daily lives?’ wonders Jeppe Lauge, as someone who has been living in the city for a long time.
+Jeppe goes out into the world to photograph landscapes, cultivated or otherwise.
+Being out there in nature is a way to see and find the stories of the landscape.
+Just as people manipulate nature, he manipulates his photos to construct new landscapes in digital collages on his computer.
 ‘When I see a landscape, I see a complex picture, a shaped space to which we added layers over time.
 In my work I’m always searching for ways to excavate the layers in order to know how to relate to it’.
-As a result, the painted images evoke both recognition and alienation – for on closer inspection, a pine forest proves to be impossibly dense, and a tree turns out to be built up out of countless fragments.
+A painted landscape then arises on the canvas that evokes both recognition and alienation – for on closer inspection, a pine forest proves to be impossibly dense, and a tree turns out to be built up out of countless fragments.

-25.03 Lost Painters Appels Gallery: Raquel van Haver, Kim David Bots en Jeppe Lauge
+25.03 Lost Painters Appels Gallery: Raquel van Haver, Kim David Bots en Jeppe Lauge.